108 killed, 92 injured in fuel tanker explosion in Sierra Leone | www.lokmattimes.com

 In the interim, some community members rushed to the scene and took advantage of the leakage to scoop fuel and store it in nearby makeshift structures.
 In the cause of scooping the fuel, a major explosion happened and resulted in a fire disaster, it added.

 The statement said the injured were admitted into different hospitals across the city and suffering varying degrees of burning.
-Meanwhile, sufficient medical supply has been provided to the victims, Xinhua news agency reported.
+Meanwhile, sufficient medical supply has been provided to the victims.

 Sierra Leonean President Julius Maada Bio on Saturday also expressed his condolences over the fuel tanker explosion, saying the government will "do everything to support affected families."

-In the meantime, the President canceled his trip to the Extraordinary Session of the Economic Community of West African States Authority of Heads of State and Government, which is set to be held in Ghana on Sunday.
+In the meantime, the president cancelled his trip to the Extraordinary Session of the Economic Community of West African States Authority of Heads of State and Government, which is set to be held in Ghana on Sunday.
+(ANI/Xinhua)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app